Are you one of those people who worry about online data security? Here’s the internet safety rules checklist.

 1. Account privacy settings

 Each social media platform has a settings page in which you can choose who can access your profile and view your content.
 Make sure that your account is set to private.
-This means that people will have to ask to view your profile, which they will only be able to do if you accept their request.
+This means that people will have to ask to view your profile, which they can only do if you accept their request.

 2. Strong passwords

-Use a strong, complicated password that cannot be guessed by anyone.
+Use a robust and complicated password that no one can guess.
 Birthdays and names are not a good idea.
 Make sure that you also use a different password for each account.
-If all of your passwords are the same, it only takes one site with bad security for hackers to access all of your profiles.
+If all your passwords are the same, hackers only take one site with bad security to access your profiles.
 This also leaves your private, personal information exposed.

 CHECK OUT: SecureBlitz Strong Password Generator